Wednesday, February 13, 2013

 Post Christchurch Insurance Costs Are Short Sighted

-A national policy needs to be formulated and the recommendation by the Royal Commission Into The Christchurch Earthquake should be put on hold to this policy is discussed.
-Heritage building throughout New Zealand return to their communities where they are situated and also to New Zealand real money through Tourism,
+A national policy needs to be formulated and the recommendation by the Royal Commission into The Christchurch Earthquake should be put on hold to this policy is discussed.
+Heritage buildings throughout New Zealand return to their communities where they are situated and also return real money to New Zealand through tourism.

-Some examples of we can lose and their economic return are : The Art Deco buildings of Napier;, If they can’t afford to maintain them Napier will lose $20,000,000 annually through Tourism income which in today’s dollars these buildings return to that economy., Whanganui is another provincial city whose heritage buildings return through tourist spend much to that community too are under threat.
+Some examples of buildings we can lose and their economic return include the Art Deco buildings of Napier.
+If they can’t afford to maintain them, Napier will lose $20,000,000 annually through tourism income.
+Whanganui is another provincial city whose heritage buildings are under threat.
+These buildings return much to that community through tourist spending.